 In our next section, we’ll show you how your appearance in searches can influence the quality of your reputation.
-These results on online platforms like Google, Facebook, Yelp, and YouTube can make or break your chances to succeed in your field.
+These results on online platforms like Google, Facebook, and YouTube can make or break your chances to succeed in your field.

 How do Search Results Influence Your Online Reputation?

 In today’s connected digital environment, people turn to the web to learn about individuals and businesses.
 The information they find in search results can influence not only their perception of you, but may also influence the next steps in their purchasing journey.

 Think about the last time you searched for a business on Google.
 What types of information did you see?
 If you’re like most Google users, you were presented with a list of links pointing to:

 - Customer testimonials and online reviews on Google and third-party review platforms like TrustPilot

 - User-generated content on online forums and blogs

 It is both the quality and quantity of search results that create influences.
 For quality, negative reviews or unflattering mentions on social media profiles can have a damaging effect on one’s reputation.
 Even a single negative review can keep prospective customers from visiting your establishment, as it indicates a negative experience on the part of one of your customers.